 The ETIAS visa waiver allows European authorities to pre-screen individuals before their arrival in the Schengen area in order to identify any security issues related to the person arriving in the zone.

-The visa waiver is designed as a preventative measure against terrorist attacks that have recently rocked European cities.
-It is anticipated to enhance the security of the people and the region as a whole.
+ETIAS is not a visa, it is an electronic travel authorisation designed as a preventative measure against terrorism and cross-border crime.
+It hoped the new system will enhance the security of the people and the region as a whole.

 How can Canadians apply for an ETIAS visa waiver for Iceland?